-Correct: See supra notes 45–52 and accompanying text.
+YES: See supra notes 45–52 and accompanying text.

 - Note: The “see” is italicized.

-Incorrect: See supra notes 45–52 and accompanying text analyzing the causes of pizza-induced comas and marsupial-based lightning storms.
+NO: See supra notes 45–52 and accompanying text analyzing the causes of pizza-induced comas and marsupial-based lightning storms.

 - Why: This is using “see” as a signal in a citation clause but making the citation into a sentence.